noma-protocol/docs/docs/launchpad/presale-configuration.md

 # Initial Guaranteed Minimum Value (IGMV) Event

-The IGMV Event is a crucial mechanism for launching your Oikos token, establishing its initial floor price, and raising the capital needed to create sustainable market dynamics.
+The IGMV Event is a crucial mechanism for launching your Noma token, establishing its initial floor price, and raising the capital needed to create sustainable market dynamics.
 This process enables a fair and transparent token launch while ensuring proper price discovery.

 ![IGMV Configuration](/assets/icon2.png)